-MISSION Founded in 2013, Get IN Chicago is a first-of-its-kind initiative designed to address and impact issues related to community and gun violence.
-We combine private resources with experts in social policy and evaluation to identify, fund, and evaluate evidence-informed approaches to violence.Get IN Chicago’s mission is to identify, fund and rigorously evaluate evidence-based programs that lead to a sustainable reduction in violence for individuals and communities most affected by gun violence and poverty.STRATEGYGet IN Chicago works with organizations to address to underlying, systemic issues that lead to youth violence while also supporting research efforts and funding evidence-based community programs.
-A long-term strategy drawn from rigorous analysis is used to guide our investments.
+MISSION Founded in 2013, Get IN Chicago is a first-of-its-kind initiative designed to reduce community and gun violence in Chicago.
+We combine private resources with expertise in social policy and evaluation to identify, fund, and evaluate anti violence strategies that lead to a sustainable reduction in violence for individuals and communities most affected by gun violence and poverty.
+STRATEGY Get IN Chicago works with organizations to address the underlying, systemic issues that lead to youth violence while also supporting research efforts and funding evidence-based community programs.
+A long-term strategy drawn from rigorous analysis is used to guide our investments for maximum sustained impact.
 Get IN Chicago concentrates its efforts in seven communities hardest hit by gun violence – in 2016, they accounted for roughly a third of the city’s homicides.
 These communities have significant youth populations, demonstrate capacity to successfully conduct evidence-based programs, and indicate a willingness to collaborate.
 Our current focus communities are Austin, Englewood, Humboldt Park, North Lawndale, Roseland, South Shore, and West Englewood.
-Research shows that a combination of individual, family, school, and community/peer supports provides the most effective support for acutely high-risk youth.
-As we make programmatic decisions, we evaluate how programs will impact youth at each of these levels, as well as the case management that connects these and other resources to our most acutely high risk young people.
+Research shows that a combination of individual, family, community/peer and school support provide the most effective results for acutely high-risk youth.
+Get IN Chicago focuses its program funding on therapy, mentoring and parent leadership as well as the case management that connects these and other resources to our most acutely high risk young people.
 Additionally, Get IN Chicago supports the training and knowledge sharing that improves both individual organization performance and performance within the systems serving our youth.
 YOUTH PROFILE – Acutely High Risk Youth Get IN Chicago is committed to reaching a distinct group of young people: the acutely high-risk.
 The term ‘at-risk’ includes young people with any risk factor for violence.
 For example, a youth may be defined as ‘at-risk’ simply by living in a dangerous neighborhood or struggling academically.
 The acutely high-risk demonstrate multiple and/or a severity of risk factor(s).
-Acutely high-risk youth may be chronically truant (missing more than 40% of school) or have prior involvement in the juvenile justice system.
+Acutely high-risk youth are likely to be chronically truant (missing more than 40% of school) or have prior involvement in the juvenile justice system.
 Statistically, youth in this group are most likely to participate in gun violence.
 Our research has shown that while many services exist to support at-risk youth in Chicago, there is an urgent need to address the acutely high-risk.
 Working with this group is challenging.
 These young people are often disconnected from their schools, families, and communities, making them difficult to find and engage in programming.
 But we believe that acutely high-risk youth are the ones in greatest need of our support, creativity, and energy.
 The right resources reaching the right young people is a major step toward safer communities and brighter futures.